naa986/simple-youtube-embed/simple-youtube-embed/readme.txt

 === Features ===

-* Pretty YouTube video embed.
-* Embed a video in WordPress from your YouTube channel.
 * Responsive and mobile friendly.
 * Proper YouTube video embed with no additional JavaScript code.
 * No setting to configure.
 Install, activate and start using it.
 * No YouTube API key needed.
-* Embed YouTube videos in WordPress with the YouTube block
+* Embed YouTube videos in WordPress with the YouTube block.
 * Automatically play a video.
 * Enable/Disable display of suggested videos when the video finishes.
 * Enable/Disable player controls.
-* Enable/Disable video information.
 * Enable/Disable fullscreen.
-* Enable white color in the YouTube player's video progress bar.
-* Disable keyboard controls in the player.
-* Specify a time when the player should stop playing the video.
-* Specify a time when the player should begin playing the video.
-* Prevent the YouTube logo from displaying in the control bar.
-* Mute a YouTube Video
+* Mute a YouTube Video.

 === Simple YouTube Embed Extensions ===